batect/batect/docs/content/tips/IDEIntegration.md

   are known to work, although notably IntelliJ does not currently support this).
 There's more information on how to configure this in the [PyCharm docs](https://www.jetbrains.com/help/pycharm/configuring-remote-interpreters-via-docker.html) and [RubyMine docs](https://www.jetbrains.com/help/ruby/configuring-remote-interpreters-via-docker.html).
+* The latest release branch of Visual Studio Code - code named [Insiders](https://code.visualstudio.com/insiders/) and also     1.33+ has got this new extension - [Visual Studio Code Remote - Containers extension](https://code.visualstudio.com/docs/remote/containers#_creating-a-devcontainerjson-file) and with the same it gives the option   to use local filesystem and code in runnig docker container with runtme and tools.
+All the extensions and the IDE features,   including full IntelliSense (completions), code navigation, and debugging  can be used.
 * You could run a text-based editor such as Vim or Emacs in a container (managed by batect, of course) that has your required runtime components installed alongside it.